 Italy mafia boss arrested after 30 years on the run

+Prosecutors consider Matteo Messina Denaro to be the countries most wanted crime boss – accusing him of being solely or jointly responsible for numerous murders

-Italy’s most wanted mafia boss who had been on the run for three decades has been arrested at a private hospital in the Sicilian capital of Palermo, police have said.
+Italy’s most wanted mafia boss – who had been on the run since 1993 – has been arrested at a private hospital in the Sicilian capital of Palermo, police have said.

 Prosecutors say Matteo Messina Denaro is a boss of Sicily’s Cosa Nostra mafia.
 The head of the Carabinieri police force’s special operations squad said that Messina Denaro was captured on Monday at the clinic where he was receiving treatment for an undisclosed medical condition.

 Messina Denaro had been sentenced in absentia to a life term for his role in the 1992 murders of anti-mafia prosecutors Giovanni Falcone and Paolo Borsellino.
 He also faces a life sentence for his role in bomb attacks in Florence, Rome and Milan which killed 10 people the following year.

 Italian Prime Minister Giorgia Meloni hailed the arrest as “a great victory for the state that shows it never gives up in the face of the mafia”.